How do I get to Winter Park Resort?

 If you hold a NORBA license you should race in the same category as you do in NORBA.

 Any racer who is consistently finishing in the top of a class should move up to the next ability class.
-You may change classes during the season but your season points will be taken from only one competition class (where you've had the most races).
-Your points will not be combined.
+You may change classes during the season.
+If you change by the third race you will receive one point less than the last racer in your new category for your previous races.
+This will effect your team points as well.

 Can I pre-ride the courses?

 Yes.
 Many competitors come to get some casual and fun riding in on the courses before the race to make sure they know the course.
 Usually, the orange trail marking arrows that direct racers at intersections are in place for each course by Friday of the race week to help you along.
 Trail maps and descriptions are available in the Competition Center office near the women's restroom in the Balcony House.

 How is series scoring calculated?

 For each race you complete you get race points according to you placement in your class and age group: 50 for first, 49 for second, 48 for third, etc. Your series score is the total of your 5 best race points (5 out of 6).
-If you change classes during the season, you will have separate series scores for each class that you raced in.
+If you change classes during the season and want to have points count towards the series scoring you must move up before the 3rd race and you will receive one point less than the lowest points awarded for the new category for the previous races.